CHIP-SPV/chipStar-Spack/README.md

 ```

 2. Activate the environment you want to build.
 E.g., for the
-environment that just builds CHIP-SPV with Level Zero backend:
+environment that just builds chipStar with Level Zero backend:

 ```bash
 $ cd CHIP-SPV-Spack/Environments/LevelZero